Rahul-Gupta-525/Dashboard-Analysis/README.md

 ### 1. Data Scraping

-The data was scraped using Python.
+The data was scraped using Python from IMDB website.
 The key steps include:

 - Fetching movie details like name, rating, duration, release year, genre, director, and Meta score.
 - Storing the data in a CSV file for further analysis.